 We will update your Council Tax records and request you repay the payment.

 The effective date for the energy bills rebate is 1 April 2022.

-If you are living in a new-build home which was not banded as of 1 April 2022, we will decide whether you are eligible for a rebate after your property has been banded by the Valuation Office Agency.
-If your property is subsequently placed in band A to D as of 1 April 2022 and all eligibility criteria are met, we will make a rebate payment to your household.
+If you are living in a new-build home which was not banded as of 1 April 2022, we decided whether you were eligible for a rebate after your property was banded by the Valuation Office Agency.
+If your property was subsequently placed in band A to D as of 1 April 2022 and all eligibility criteria were met, we made a rebate payment to your household.

-Government guidance states that one payment of £150 should be made to each household regardless of the number of liable Council Tax payers.
-We will not split the £150 payment between joint tenants.
+Government guidance stated that one payment of £150 should be made to each household regardless of the number of liable Council Tax payers.
+We did not split payments between joint tenants.

-If you pay your Council Tax by Direct Debit, £150 will be paid into the bank account that is used to pay the Council Tax.
-If you do not pay by Direct Debit, you will be sent one voucher for £150 in the names of all liable Council Tax payers and it will be for you to decide who redeems the voucher.
+If you pay your Council Tax by Direct Debit, £150 was paid into the account you use to pay the Council Tax.
+If you do not pay by Direct Debit, you were sent one £150 voucher in the names of all liable Council Tax payers and it was for you to decide who redeemed the voucher.

 Preventing rebate fraud

 The government and Central Bedfordshire Council will not accept deliberate manipulation and fraud.